 Back and neck pain after a car accident - it's whiplash.
-What do you do next?
+Here's what to do next.

 Sure, the car accident didn’t seem all that bad – you survived.
 No broken bones, nothing torn, no gruesome wounds or visible catastrophic trauma.
 At the time?
 No major injuries.
 But how would you classify delayed pain in the upper back or neck marring your day-to-day life, lingering for months or even years?
 How many times have you had to say no because you’ve got that back thing?
 Or jarring headaches ruining your concentration?

 The incremental decline of your overall health nagging and piling on every day is a major injury.
-You suffered whiplash because of an accident and you DO have the power to do something about it.
+You suffered whiplash because of a car accident and you DO have the power to do something about it.

 1. Recognize the signs and symptoms of whiplash: back pain, neck & shoulder pain, headaches